 Song was everywhere in our house.
 I don’t remember a time when I wasn’t singing.”

 — Cece Otto

 Cece spent a year studying the Irish language and Irish traditional music in Ireland, and has performed solo and in ensemble through the United States and around the world.
 She created An American Songline in 2013, and set out on a pioneering musical journey along America’s first transcontinental road.
 Cece then went on to create other historical programs such as The Songs of World War I, which was endorsed by the World War I Centennial Commission in Washington DC.
-She is currently developing future concert programs about the women’s suffrage movement and developing a future program about Prohibition, slated for launch in late 2020.
+She is currently touring with an all-new concert program about the women’s suffrage movement and developing a future program about Prohibition, slated for launch in late 2020.
 In addition, she is an active member of several regional and national historical groups and has written books and recorded albums based on her research.
 She lives in Portland, Oregon, with her husband.